Life insurance underwriting: What to expect

 International travel plans (travel to war zones or areas with high rates of infectious disease can be a risk)

-To save time and avoid delays, make sure you have the following information and documentation available before you begin filling out your application: A copy of your driver's license or other photo ID; a list of prescriptions, including the dosage amounts; names of any doctors you've seen in recent years (typically 5 years); description and dates of any surgeries you've had in recent years .
+To help save time and avoid delays, make sure you have the following information and documentation available before you begin filling out your application: A copy of your driver's license or other photo ID; a list of prescriptions, including the dosage amounts; names of any doctors you've seen in recent years (typically 5 years); description and dates of any surgeries you've had in recent years.

 The medical exam

 In addition to looking into your medical history, most insurance companies will require a snapshot of your current health status and ask you to undergo a brief health exam – often performed at your home or office.
+This is a crucial step in evaluating your insurability and premium rates.
 The exam typically includes the following:

 Recording your weight, height, and body mass index (BMI)